 Urticaria on your eyes will usually swell shut.
 You may not notice at first that there is anything wrong until everything around you begins to get dark and black spots cloud your vision.
 Many people actually begin to panic when this happens because they feel as though their eyes are swelling shut from something really serious such as meningitis or some other horrible fever-related illness.
 This is called angioedema, and it can be a very uncomfortable condition.

 Can Urticaria Be Caused By Stress?

 The jury is still out on this one.
 One study indicated that there might be a correlation between stress and urticaria, but it’s not known if the stress triggered the condition or if it was just a result of having to deal with an existing condition.

 Homeopathic treatment for Urticaria

 Urticaria is systemic disorder and not a local skin disease.
 It is evident that numerous factors such as genetics, systemic, emotional, physical and environmental factors trigger urticaria by destabilization of the immune system.

 Homoeopathic medicines help to correct Immune dysfunction, Increase resistance to the allergen, Corrects Emotional imbalance, Revives broken down immunity, Relieves itching & wheals, Relieve associated allergen responsible conditions e.g. Allergic Asthma, helps to balance the internal body environment thus strengthening the system and annihilating the symptoms.

-The treatment for Urticaria may vary from cases to case – some requiring short-term whereas others requiring long term treatment.
+Yes !, Urticaria can be cured permanently with CUREplus homeopathy treatment.
+The treatment for Urticaria may vary from case to case – some requiring short-term whereas others requiring long-term treatment.
 The duration of treatment depends on various factors such as the severity, duration and extent of the illness, nature of treatment taken for the same and general health of the patient.